racemus/leetcode-solutions/problems/1071. Greatest Common Divisor of Strings/official_solution.md

 - Time complexity: $O(m+n)$
   - We need to compare the two concatenations of length $O(m+n)$, it takes $O(m+n)$ time.
-  - We calculate the GCD using binary Euclidean algorithm, it takes $log⁡(m⋅n)$ time.
+  - We calculate the GCD using binary Euclidean algorithm, it takes $log⁡(m \times n)$ time.
   - To sum up, the overall time complexity is $O(m+n)$.
 - Space complexity: $O(m+n)$ We need to compare the two concatenations of length $O(m+n)$.